16 Places to Visit in Oman (By a Local)

 This is where you will find camping at Al Sifah beach to be high on the list.
 Situated 45 minutes from the center of Muscat, you will find several cars parked throughout the coast of Sifah.

-Oh, and, yes, you can drive your car on the beach.
+Oh, and, yes, you can drive your car on the beaches.

-And if you’re feeling in the mood for a little bit of fun and a bite to eat, head over to The Bank: Oman’s newest beach club.
+And if all that sun on the beaches get you feeling in the mood for a little bit of fun and a bite to eat, head over to The Bank: Oman’s newest beach club.

-It is always a good idea to base yourself in Muscat when visiting Oman.
+👉 Pro tip: It is always a good idea to base yourself in Muscat when visiting Oman.
 Unless you are headed to Salalah, Musandam or anywhere that is further than 2 hours away, there is little need for you to book a stay outside of Muscat.
+Next up, we’ll list the must see places to see in Oman that also double as day trip destinations from Muscat …

 If you do not visit this destination while you are in Oman, then you are making a grave mistake.